 When To See A Doctor

-If the pain causes one or both legs to become weak, numb, or tingly, or is accompanied by heat, then it is crucial to consult a primary care physician.
-In certain instances, back pain may be a symptom of a more severe medical problem.
-If you are suffering back pain, get medical physical examination as soon as possible.
+If the pain causes one or both legs to become weak, numb, or tingly or is accompanied by heat, it is crucial to consult a physician.
+Back pain may be a symptom of a more severe medical problem in certain instances.
+If you suffer from back pain, get medical treatment immediately.

 This information is intended for educational purposes only and should not be considered a substitute for professional medical advice.
 If you have concerns about back pain or any other medical condition, please see a doctor for an accurate diagnosis and personalized treatment suggestions.